South Georgia In Depth – Photography Symposium

-Days 2 - 3: At Sea - We chart a southeasterly course bound for South Georgia.
-This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
+Days 2 – 3: At sea towards South Georgia – This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
 We will be joined by hundreds of seabirds including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as make our way to South Georgia.
 Photographing these magnificent birds from the deck of the ship takes patience and skill and our photography expert will be on hand to show you the best techniques.
 Join the ship’s Captain on the bridge and learn about the operations of our modern research vessel.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, wildlife and history and the locations we hope to visit in the coming days.
 History is a key theme of this voyage and the epic story of Shackleton is central to our journey.

-The majestic ‘Kings’ are not the only wildlife on display.
-Fur seals can be seen poking their heads above the water; the elephant seals will enjoy lazing about the beach, while the skuas and giant petrels fill the skies above.
-Meanwhile, the albatross - our constant companion on this journey - is never far away.
-As we continue our journey further down the coastline of South Georgia we visit several beautiful locations including Prion Island, in the Bay of Isles.
-This island has been designated as a ‘Specially Protected Area’ by the South Georgia Government, due to the breeding wandering albatross colonies at this location.
-Boasting the largest wingspan of any living bird, typically ranging from 2.5 to 3.5 m (8ft to 11ft), they spend most of their life in flight, landing only to breed and feed.
+The majestic ‘Kings’ are not the only wildlife on display as we cruise the rugged coastline.
+Fur seals can be seen poking their heads above the water, the elephant seals will enjoy lazing about the beach, while the skuas and giant petrels fill the skies above.
+Meanwhile, the albatross – our constant companion on this journey – is never far away.

-Days 8 - 9: Fortuna Bay, Stromness, Grytviken and central North Coast - Our adventure takes us next to Fortuna Bay, a majestic three-mile long and one-mile wide fjord.
+Days 6 – 7: St Andrews Bay, Gold Harbour and Eastern Coast – Our adventure takes us next to Fortuna Bay, a majestic three-mile long and one-mile wide fjord.
 It was named after the ship Fortuna, one of the original vessels of the Norwegian–Argentine whaling expedition which established the first permanent whaling station at Grytviken, further down the coast.
-In Fortuna Bay we can expect to see king penguins and elephant seals and may spot light-mantled sooty albatross, which are known to nest in the area.
-They are spectacular birds with magnificent plumage.
+In Fortuna Bay we can expect to see king penguins and elephant seals.

 As we journey further to the southeast we enter the broad expanse of Cumberland Bay.
 At the head of the bay lies Grytviken – the largest of the old whaling stations on South Georgia.
 A highlight of our landing here is a visit to the gravesite of Sir Ernest Shackleton and his loyal right hand man, Frank Wild.
 Frank Wild’s lifelong wish was to be buried beside Shackleton.
 However his wish never materialized due to the outbreak of WWII, a week after Wild’s passing in South Africa.
 Our voyage falls exactly four years following the transport of Wild’s ashes to South Georgia aboard our ship, and some 95 years after his last voyage with Shackleton in 1921.